 What’s on the new energy labels?

-SLR/ELR: the most important changes
+SLR/ELR: the most important changes to energy labels

 - All light sources are evaluated in accordance with the regulations